+Falling asleep and staying asleep isn’t always as simple as counting sheep, you may be lying awake at night thinking, “I just can’t sleep!”
 You're not alone if you're struggling to fall asleep at night.
 According to the Sleep Foundation, insomnia is the most common sleep condition to affect people of all ages, including adolescents.
 A lack of rest can have mental and physical health consequences if left unaddressed.
-Learning about insomnia can help teens and their families create a plan for treatment and feel well-rested.
+Learning about insomnia and improving sleep quality can help teens and their families create a plan for treatment, to improve sleep habits, and to feel well-rested.

 Sleep Deprivation Symptoms